rperry99/russmakes-website/readme.md

 ⚡ My personal website and creative workshop.

-This site is a digital home for my work, thoughts, and projects.
-It features a curated portfolio, an ongoing workshop of in-progress or experimental ideas, and a place to explore what I’ve been building, designing, or just nerding out about.
+This site is intended to function as a portfolio as well as a place to post about my personal projects, whether it's about web develpment, design, or any of my other projects, like 3D printing or photography.

 ---